(formerly HAN8-R-144 - HNX 456D)

 For Sebring that year (1968) the Healeys entered the Targa Florio car, LWD 959E, which had failed to finish in Sicily and was fitted with the cross-flow cylinder head and fuel-injection.
 The restored 144/237 chassis was similarly up-rated in time for Le Mans 1968, where it was this time driven by Roger Enever and Alec Poole.
 It again finished 15th overall, but at the slightly slower average speed of 94.8 mph though once again it won the 'Motor' Trophy for the first British car home.
 At one spot it had been timed at 154 mph!

-This was I believe its final long distance event as a 'works' car, after which it was registered for the road as RUE 71G before being sold off by John Sprinzel to Charles Dawkins.
+This was I believe its final long distance event as a 'works' car, after which it was registered for the road as RUE 714G before being sold off by John Sprinzel to Marcus Chambers' son-in-law, Charles Dawkins.
+A couple of years later it went to Ian Polley who looked after it for nearly 25 years, after which Joe Armour took it to his home in NSW, Australia.

 * * * * * * * * * *